cillian64/electronics_checklist/README.md

   - If neither of those are possible, print out the PCB 1:1 to check fit
 - Check component shapes/height against enclosure or other mechanical parts
 - Radius board corners (because it looks nice)
+  - Be aware of the fab's minimum radius
 - Check that connectors will actually have clearance to be plugged/unplugged
 - Consider whether heatsinks need isolating, what voltage they will be at, and what they will touch